 Discipline is a key component of any sports team.
 In football, it’s the backbone of every great team.
 Knowing what you’re supposed to do, when you’re supposed to do it, is the difference between winning and losing.

-The discipline we’re referring to in this article is the ability to execute your job, be on time, and work hard.
+In this article, the discipline we’re referring to is the ability to execute your job, be on time, and work hard.
 All three essential life skills are also needed in the real world.

 Football players are known for having weak hips.
 Why?
-If you’re a skilled player, there typically isn’t much frequent lateral movement.
+There typically isn’t much frequent lateral movement if you’re a skilled player.
 Unless you’re making a jump cut to avoid a defender or breaking in/out of a route, engaging in any lateral muscle is almost nonexistent.

 Naturally, players can improve these muscle groups by simply playing the sport.
-Mixing in weight training while playing these sports can help players maximize their potential.
+While playing these sports, mixing in weight training can help players maximize their potential.